Armaan0047/SCT_SD_3/README.md

 └── .gitignore
 ```

-## How it works
+## Algorithm

-The solver uses a classic **backtracking algorithm**:
+The solver uses the classic Backtracking Algorithm:

 1. Find the first empty cell.
-2. Try the digits 1-9 in that cell.
+2. Try digits 1–9.
-3. If a digit is allowed (no clash in the row, column or 3x3 box), place it and
+3. Validate against row, column, and 3×3 box rules.
-   move on to the next empty cell.
+4. Move to the next empty cell.
-4. If we get stuck, remove the digit (backtrack) and try the next one.
+5. If no valid number exists, backtrack and try another value.

-Both Solve and Visual Solve use the **same** solving function.
-The solver records
+Both Solve and Visual Solve use the same solving logic.

-every step it takes into a list.
-Normal Solve just shows the final answer, while
-Visual Solve replays that list of steps with a small delay so you can see each
-placement and each backtrack.
+The Visual Solve feature records each placement and backtrack step, then replays those steps as an animation so users can understand how the algorithm works.

+---

+## Technologies Used

+* HTML5
+* CSS3
+* JavaScript (Vanilla JS)

+---

-## Tech used
+## Internship Information

-- HTML
-- CSS
-- JavaScript (vanilla, no frameworks)
+Organization: SkillCraft Technology

+Track: Software Development Internship

+Task: SCT_SD_3 – Sudoku Solver

+---

 ## Author

-Made by a first-year BTech student for the SkillCraft Technology internship.
+Developed by Armaan as part of the SkillCraft Technology Internship.